matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

     bridge.
 This is the arbitrary calldata that is passed from the Bridgehub to the second bridge.
   - The secondBridge returns the `L2TransactionRequestTwoBridgesInner` struct to the Bridgehub.
 This is also passed to the Mailbox as input.
 This is where the destination contract, calldata, factoryDeps are determined on the L2.

+  This setup allows the user to bridge the baseToken of the origin chain A to a chain B with some other baseToken, by specifying the A's token in the secondBridgeValue, which will be minted on the destination chain as an ERC20 token, and specifying the amount of B's token in the mintValue, which will be minted as the baseToken and used to cover the gas costs.

 #### Main asset shared bridges L2TransactionRequestTwoBridgesInner